Submission

 contains a Don Quixote type character whose personal fantasies

-Mr. Z is chasing an impossible dream.
-Just as Don Quixote had
+Z is chasing an impossible dream.
+Just as Don Quixote had his

-his Sancho Panza; so Mr. Z has his trusty sidekick, Nowell.
+Sancho Panza; so Mr. Z has his trusty sidekick, Nowell.
+The two

-The two ante-heroes set out to destroy the modern
+ante-heroes set out to destroy the modern technological world by

-to capitulate to non-negotiable demands.
-How Mr. Z manages to
+non-negotiable demands.
+How Mr. Z manages to smuggle his Trojan

-smuggle his Trojan Horse, a beautifully decorated but highly
+Horse, a beautifully decorated but highly explosive Christmas

-explosive Christmas tree, into the White House, and how the
+tree, into the White House, and how the President’s three

-President’s three children manage to foil his plot, culminate
+children manage to foil his plot, culminate in an exciting

 View